 - New Owners: enter Assessor Identification Number (AIN) and BHRent Personal Identification Number (PIN) referenced at the top of this notice.

 Click below for the detailed instructions on how to register and a full user guide.

 To report a violation of the rent stabilization ordinance, please call Community Preservation (310) 285-1031.

 Bet Tzedek Legal Services, a non-profit legal aid firm, now provides free legal consultations and assistance to individuals who live in Beverly Hills and who meet financial eligibility criteria.
 Informational sessions are available every Monday from 10:00 am-12:00 pm at Roxbury Park Community Center located at 475 S. Roxbury Drive.
 Appointments may be made by calling Bet Tzedek Legal Services at (323) 939-0506, extension 499.

 For additional information, please click here.
 If you have questions, please call the Human Services Office in the Community Services Department at (310) 285-1006.

 L.A.
-County Department of Consumer Affairs Rent Stabilization
+County Department of Consumer & Business Affairs

-For all issues not covered under the local Beverly Hills Chapter 5 or 6 Rent Stabilization Code and for all civil or lease-related issues, please refer to the State of California's Department of Consumer Affairs California Tenants Handbook.
-This Handbook may be viewed at the link below.
-The PDF booklet may be downloaded for future reference.
-Contact the local Los Angeles County Department of Consumer Affairs (DCA) Rent Stabilization information at (213) 974-1452, or visit http://dcba.lacounty.gov/consumer-protection
+For all issues not covered under the local Beverly Hills Rent Stabilization Code and for all civil or lease-related issues, please contact Los Angeles County Department of Consumer Affairs (DCA) Rent Stabilization information at (213) 974-1452, or visit http://dcba.lacounty.gov/consumer-protection